 That's if for today.
 Do you know more Spanish words that change meaning with gender?
 We challenge you to find more and don't forget to send us your questions and comments.

 Familia is the Spanish word for family.
-It is important to say that this is a feminine collective noun.
-Collective nouns are words that we use for particular groups.
-However, these nouns are treated as singular words.
+It's important to note that this is a feminine collective noun.
+Collective nouns are words we use for particular groups, yet these nouns are treated as singular words.
 Let's see how this works:

 Mi familia es pequeña y cálida.